casdoor/notify/service/cucloud/README.md

 # CuCloud

-[Cu Cloud](https://www.cucloud.cn) is the cloud service brand of China Unicom
+[CUCloud](https://www.cucloud.cn) is the cloud service brand of China Unicom

 ## Usage